 - 2 tsp kosher salt

 - 1 tsp ground black pepper

 - 1 tsp garlic powder

 - 1 tsp chili powder or paprika

 - One at a time, place each pork chop in between two layers of plastic wrap.
 Use a meat mallet to pound the pork chops so that they are about 1/4 inch thick.

 - Set up a breading station by combining the flour and spices in a shallow pan, the whisked eggs in another shallow pan, and the bread crumbs in a third shallow pan.
 I like to use my round cake pans.

 - Dip each piece of pork into the flour so it’s well coated on each side — shaking off the excess.
 Then dip into the egg mixture to cover each.
 Finally dip into the bread crumbs to cover each side.
-Place breaded pork onto a lightly oiled wire rack over a baking sheet.
+Place breaded pork schnitzel onto a lightly oiled wire rack over a baking sheet.

 Things You Might Need For This Recipe